-The taste of a well-crafted pear-flavored martini is an experience.
-This French Pear Martini takes that to a new level of sophistication and elegance and adds a touch of sparkle to the occasion.
+The taste of a well-crafted pear martini is an experience to relish.
+This French pear martini takes that to a new level of sophistication by adding the sweet, floral taste of elderflower and a touch of sparkle.

-The combination of pear and elderflower is amazing.
-It is delicate, floral, and has a very spring-like feel.
-Add to that a hint of sparkling wine and a fantastic cocktail is born.
-Best of all, it is very easy to make and it is perfect for many different affairs, from an elegant dinner party to a casual Sunday brunch.
+The recipe combines two great spirits—pear vodka and St. Germain—and it puts them together in a beautiful way.
+Add to that a hint of sparkling wine and a delicate cocktail with a very spring-like feel is yours to enjoy and share.
+Best of all, it is very easy to make and it is perfect for a variety of affairs, from an elegant dinner party to a casual Sunday brunch.

 Strain into the prepared glass.

 - Superfine sugar has a finer grain than standard white sugar, making a more delicate rim.
 There's no need to hunt it down at the grocery store.
 You can make superfine sugar from regular sugar with the help of a food processor (a blender will work, too).